DIVINE GUIDELINES FOR RESOLVING CONFLICTS

 Psalms 34:14 – NKJV

 14 Depart from evil and do good; Seek peace and pursue it.

 While you may not always be able to prevent a conflict or disagreement with someone from happening; however, you can always prevent it from degenerating to malice, bitterness or resentment by seeking to resolve it quickly.

-Many breakups we see today in relationships, marriages and churches are terrible consequences of the failure or negligence of many believers to diligently pursue peace by seeking to resolve conflicts quickly following God’s guidelines in the Bible.
+Many breakups we see today in relationships, marriages and churches are terrible consequences of failure or negligence to diligently pursue peace by seeking to resolve conflicts quickly following God’s guidelines in the Bible.